Lubumbashi Stargazing & Astronomy Report

 The south-east sky is dark to the horizon.
 Faint targets are accessible at all elevations here.

-The south horizon is fully dark.
-Faint stars are visible to within a few degrees of the ground and the Milky Way reaches the horizon on clear nights.
+The south horizon is dark.
+Faint stars are visible close to the ground.

 south-south-west - good